 If you are in any doubt, please seek advice from your Module Leader or Personal Tutor.

-Students are reminded of the University policy on late submission of coursework as outlined in the Student Handbook:
+Students are reminded of the University policy on late submission of coursework as outlined in the Student Handbook

-10 percentage points penalty per 24 hours for a maximum period of 48 hours

-You will get a Zero mark if you submit after the 48 hours (no submission will be allowed after the deadline + 2 days (48 hours)).
+Deadlines are very strict: if you have a 4:00pm deadline then 4:00:01 pm is considered LATE (even by 1 second).
+Depending how late your submission is; your grade will be adjusted as follows:

+up to 48-hours (2 calendar days) after the deadline: your mark will be reduced by 10 percentage points.

+between 48-hours (2 calendar days) and 120-hours (5 calendar days): the mark given will be the pass mark (40%).

+from 4.00:01pm on the fifth day after the deadline (120 hours), or not submitted at all: 0 will be given.

+For further information see General Regulations: para 120.

 If you need to apply for Extenuating Circumstances, please read your Student Handbook or check SurreyLearn for the policy for mitigating or extenuating circumstances (ECs).